autoshares/autoshares-documentation/user-guide/etna-trader-for-ios/README.md

-# ETNA Trader for iOS
+# Autoshares Trader for iOS